unitedstates/congress-legislators/README.md

 	* wikipedia: The Wikipedia page name for the person (spaces are given as spaces, not underscores).
 	* ballotpedia: The ballotpedia.org page name for the person (spaces are given as spaces, not underscores).
 	* washington_post: the Washington Post topic name (e.g.: `http://www.washingtonpost.com/politics/[washington_post]_topic.html`)
-	* maplight : The maplight.org internal ID for the person, used for campaign finance information.
+	* maplight : The numeric ID for this legislator on maplight.org (stored as an integer).
 	* house_history: The numeric ID for this legislator on http://history.house.gov/People/Search/.
 The ID is present only for members who have served in the U.S. House.
 	* bioguide_previous: When bioguide.congress.gov mistakenly listed a legislator under multiple IDs, this field is a *list* of alternative IDs.
 (This often ocurred for women who changed their name.)
 The IDs in this list probably were removed from bioguide.congress.gov but might still be in use in the wild.